Egg Salad

 • The eggs may crack if you introduce cold eggs straight to the boiling hot water.
 So I leave my eggs out prior to boiling, or run them under lukewarm water for a few seconds, as well as turn off the boil right before placing the eggs in the pot.

-• I also use a skimmer to introduce the eggs to boiling water so they don’t slam into the bottom of the pan and crack.
+• I also use a skimmer to introduce the eggs to boiling water gently, so they don’t hit the bottom of the pot and crack.

 Nutrition